 It’s possible to look forward to Mondays, and I want to help people have that experience and feel like their lives and careers are better for having been at UMB.

 I’ve worked with amazing leaders who have given me the opportunity to pursue my passions and work toward my goals.
+In my experience, UMB’s leaders genuinely want to help people succeed and I’m thankful to multiple people for championing my work and providing me opportunities to meet my potential.

 Tell us about your ‘boomerang’ story.
 How did you find your way back to UMB and why?